Jahankhan01/chat-app/README.md

-Clone the repo
+1. Clone the repo
-create virtual environment for the app activate the virtual environment run the command "pip install -r requirements.txt" run the project
+2. create virtual environment for the app
+3. Activate the virtual environment
+4. Run the command "pip install -r requirements.txt"
+5. Migrate the project
+5. Run the project